 11. Sports fans have plenty to cheer for in Austin.
 University of Texas basketball games always draw a crowd to the Moody Center.
 See the Austin FC professional soccer matches in Q2 Stadium, or watch fast-paced COTA Karting, NASCAR and Formula 1 races at Circuit of The Americas.

 Nightlife & Live MusicBack to Top of List

 12. Catch live music any night of the week at iconic Austin venues, including Antone’s Nightclub, The Continental Club, Mohawk, Elephant Room and Stubb’s Bar-B-Q. Check out our guide to concerts and live music in Austin to see who’s playing while you’re in town.

 13. Stroll around Sixth Street after dark and let the music spilling out into the street pull you inside.
 Be sure to check out other notable areas around town for drinks and live music, including charming Rainey Street and the Red River Cultural District.

 ACL Live at the Moody Theater.
 Credit Jonathan Jackson.

 14. See a show at ACL Live at The Moody Theater, one of the premier concert venues in the city and home to live tapings of the beloved Austin City Limits, America’s longest-running music television series.

-20. Stop by the Austin Visitor Center and join one of Austin's many tours.
-Whether you’re interested in historic sites, live music venues, local eateries or downtown guided walking tours, you’ll find a tour that covers them all at the Austin Visitor Center.
+25. Stop by the Austin Visitor Center and join one of Austin's many tours.
+Whether you’re interested in historic sites, live music venues, local eateries or downtown guided walking tours, you’ll find a tour that covers them all.